 Fort Myers boating injury lawyers at Associates and Bruce L. Scheiner, Attorneys for the Injured, have learned through more than four decades of experience representing wrongful death and injury plaintiffs that many times, these incidents occur due to the irresponsible actions of boat operators and/or staff.
 Proving negligence in a court of law, however, is not always a straightforward matter, so it’s imperative to have an experienced legal team at your side.

-The Florida Fish & Wildlife Conservation Commission (FWC) reported in 2013 that a staggering 42 percent of all fatal boating accidents in the state were attributed to falls overboard.
+The Florida Fish & Wildlife Conservation Commission (FWC) reported that a staggering 42 percent of all fatal boating accidents in the state were attributed to falls overboard.
 In fact, falling overboard has been consistently cited for many years as a main cause of boating deaths in Florida.

 A top cause of death in fatal boating accidents is drowning, accounting for 74 percent of all reported deaths.
 With regard to total accidents (not necessarily resulting in death), falls overboard were cited as the first harmful event as determined by state reviewing authorities in 43 of the total 736 incidents.
 That’s slightly less than 6 percent.
 In determining a secondary type of accident, state reviewing authorities cited falls overboard in 100 of those 736 accidents, or 13.5 percent.
 This tells us that when a person does fall overboard, they are far more likely to perish.